 So, he aims to increase speed by applying an open-source philosophy and initiate an exponential growth curve.
 The world is now more interconnected than ever.
-Earth’s challenges are very complex.
+Earth’s challenges are increasingly complex.
 Complexity requires cross-collaboration.
-The digital elements and AI enable exponential development allowing 10X growth versus linear +10% growth.
+The digital elements and AI enable exponential development allowing even 10X growth versus the traditionally linear +10% growth.

 Shifting to a complexity mindset

 To increase efficiency we need to work differently.
 Boulton et al. (2015) strongly suggest we shift our mindset from a mechanistic world-view and embrace complexity.
 This will impact how we think about the world, how we structure our organizations, lead our resources, lead changes, and create value.
 Musk has understood and acted upon this.
 If we want adaptable, sustainable, and competitive organizations, a mechanistic world-view needs to be replaced with a complexity worldview - recognizing the world, business, and organizations are highly interactive and interconnected.

 This shift may be hard for many as we strive for the great feeling of certainty, safety, and control.
 Uncertainty can be very challenging and cause feelings of confusion, hopelessness, and frustration we are wired to avoid.
 What is your worldview?
 Do you have a mechanical or a complexity mindset?
 Your company’s mindset?
 Are you structured for complexity?

 We humans will work differently in the era of AI and robotics.

 In collaboration with technology and AI, we’ll transit from ‘humans in factories’ to using the ‘human factor’ for creating value, spending time for good causes, and solving complex issues as never before.
 We’ll increasingly work in projects and teams to cope with complexity and need for flexibility and integration.
 To succeed you need to slow down to speed up.
 How good are your collaboration and adaptability skills?
 Look around you where you work.
 To what degree is communication constructive or destructive?